 If you also want to use LanguageTool additionally as an editor, download the LanguageTool Editor from the Mac App Store.
 Follow these steps for a successful installation:

 - Click on “Grant Permission” and then on “Open System Preferences.”

 - Grant accessibility rights to the app.
-LanguageTool requires permissions to access your written text in third-party applications such as Outlook or Apple Mail.
+LanguageTool requires permissions to access your written text in third-party applications such as Apple Mail.
 We won’t check texts, if you haven’t whitelisted an application.
 Unlock your settings and allow accessibility for each app individually by using checkmarks.